 Professional bodies such as BPC, UKCP and BACP generally require therapists to nominate two qualified therapists to act on a therapist’s behalf in the event of incapacity and to carry out the terms of the clinical will.

-Protect Your Business and Clients with a ‘Done For You’ Therapeutic Will
+Protect Your Business and Clients with a ‘Done For You’ Clinical Will

 At Pocketsite, we’ve put together an editable PDF document designed to make creating your therapeutic will as simple as possible.
 It does all the hard work for you, providing detailed guidance notes and template letters.

 As well as ensuring a smooth transition for clients to other therapists or services, it covers terminating or suspending websites and informing supervisors.
 It’s especially good for therapists new to private practice who might not be aware of everything they need to consider.
-For just £25, you can be confident you’ve got all your bases covered.
+For just £25, you can be confident you’ve covered all your bases.